fanhubgt/Securityboard/README.md

 After each differential rule calling a different headrule is invoked until the last rule is runs.
 Then the main, first headrule which is invoked by the Prolog Interpreter is called again in the process.
 As result causing all the headrules to be chained.

 2. directorcase.pl is based on case approach.
 Each head rule has the same name as the other but with a differential increments of integer value starting from 1 to the the total number of headrules desired.
 Here, we are looking at 12 in total.
 The
 Heads has the name cdd(1) to cdd(12).
-After each similar headrule runs, then the main is invoked again to bring a menu selection for any other head rule in any other.
+After each similar headrule runs, then the main is invoked again to bring a menu selection for any other head rule in any order.

 Here the choices on selection are 1, 4, 7, 6.
 It runs as follows: